brandonhilkert/sucker_punch/README.md

 ## Gem Name

-With all due respect, [@jmazzi](https://twitter.com/jmazzi) is completely responsible for the name, which is totally awesome.
+...is awesome.
+But I can't take credit for it.
+Thanks to [@jmazzi](https://twitter.com/jmazzi) for his superior naming skills.
 If you're looking for a name for something, he is the one to go to.

 ## Contributing